juanjo255/juanjo255/README.md

 # Hi, I'm Juan José 👋

 ### I'm a Bioinformatician in training.
-Developing as a Pythonista and a Rustacean.
+Developing as a Pythonista and Rustacean.

 ### 🧐 Interests:
 > + Machine learning 🤖